TorbjornLarsson/GenomeAnalysisVT2022/code/README.txt

-Folder containing code for each analysis in the workflow.
+Folder containing code for analysis in the workflow.